fast-aircraft-design/FAST-OAD/docs/index.rst

 .. note::

-    Still a work in progress
+    For a quick overview of the way FAST-OAD works, please go :ref:`here<overview>`.

+    For a detailed description of the input files and the command line interface, check out the :ref:`usage section<usage>`.

-    You may go directly to the :ref:`OpenMDAO models<fastoad.models package>`
+    If you prefer to work with Python notebooks, you may go directly to the section :ref:`python-usage`.

-    To get an OpenMDAO problem that interacts with the FAST-OAD configuration file, please see the :ref:`FASTOADProblem class<fastoad.io.configuration.configuration module>`
+    For a description of models used in FAST-OAD, you may see the :ref:`model documentations<fastoad.models package>` (still a work in progress).

+    To see how you can add your own models, go :ref:`here<add-modules>`.

 Contents
 ========